 I had a hard time adjusting to the app during the first week.
 I missed the personal connection I had with my last therapist.
 I missed unplugging from my phone and sitting on a comfortable couch for an hour in a dimly lit room.
 I did not necessarily have a difficult time opening up to the app, but I am sure text therapy is far more difficult if you are someone who needs to be coaxed into opening up.
 However, as time went on, I developed a stronger relationship with Wanda and really settled into this new routine.
 On my commute to and from work, I would send multiple voice memos discussing what happened that day or what bothered me.
 I tried to stick to one central theme per rant but there were definitely times I sent panicked messages in the dead of night when struggling to fall asleep.
 These were all benefits that are not possible with traditional therapy.
 Plus, I was not worried about keeping up appearances for Wanda.
-Since I could not see her facial expressions, I felt unfiltered and free of judgement. “[The app] supports a deep therapeutic relationship through consistency and immediacy.
+Since I could not see her facial expressions, I felt unfiltered and free of judgment. “[The app] supports a deep therapeutic relationship through consistency and immediacy.
 Research shows that when the hurdles of finding the right therapist or scheduling time to travel to an office are removed, clients stay in treatment longer and leave successful.
 Through digital therapy, clients benefit from the convenience, accessibility and privacy without sacrificing quality,” says Cirbus.